“Are you going to wear that?”

 The notion that you should dress for the job you want, not the one you have, holds truth too.
 If you want to up-level your career, look at how people at your target level present themselves and adapt your style accordingly.
 Dressing for the part and the environment can positively influence how others perceive you.

-If you have a public or client-facing role, e.g. in business development, account management, sales or public relations, taking extra care in how you present yourself is important to relationship cultivation, sales success etc. As a direct representative of a particular brand, product, service, team etc., the impression others have of you helps shape the impression they have about whatever you represent.
-By extension, if you’re interviewing for these kinds of roles, expect additional scrutiny in an interviewer’s evaluation of your outward presentation/style.
+If you have a public or client-facing role, taking extra care in how you present yourself is important to building relationships, sales success and generating referrals or coverage.
+As a direct representative of your company, the impression others have of you helps shape the impression they have about your company too.
+By extension, if you’re interviewing for a public or client-facing role, expect additional scrutiny in an interviewer’s evaluation of your outward presentation/style.
 The same applies if you’re seeking any job, strategic partnership or business opportunity in industries where image is important (fashion, beauty, luxury travel etc.).